projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

    has not consumed the results yet.

 The contents of an I/O request slot are owned by the hypervisor when the state of an I/O request slot is FREE or COMPLETE.
-In such cases SOS can only access the state of that slot.
-Similarly the contents are owned by SOS when the state is PENDING or PROCESSING, when the hypervisor can only access the state of that slot.
+In such cases Service VM can only access the state of that slot.
+Similarly the contents are owned by Service VM when the state is PENDING or PROCESSING, when the hypervisor can only access the state of that slot.

 The states are transferred as follow:

-1. To deliver an I/O request, the hypervisor takes the slot corresponding to the vCPU triggering the I/O access, fills the contents, changes the state to PENDING and notifies SOS via upcall.
+1. To deliver an I/O request, the hypervisor takes the slot corresponding to the vCPU triggering the I/O access, fills the contents, changes the state to PENDING and notifies Service VM via upcall.

-2. On upcalls, SOS dispatches each I/O request in the PENDING state to clients and changes the state to PROCESSING.
+2. On upcalls, Service VM dispatches each I/O request in the PENDING state to clients and changes the state to PROCESSING.

 3. The client assigned an I/O request changes the state to COMPLETE